-The back of the 1957 Topps Bill Russell rookie card #77 has a interesting design.
-The card number can be found in the upper left corner on a basket ball icon.
+The back of the 1957-58 Topps Bill Russell rookie card #77 has a interesting design.
+The card number can be found in the upper left corner on a basketball icon.
 The top of the card has Bill Russell’s name and team separated by an orange line.
 Just below the orange line is Bill’s biographical information including his age, weight, college, home and a paragraph about his Olympic and early professional accomplishments.
 The right side of the card has his height and a clipart graphic of a tall basketball player with white skin.
-It was much more common in this era for all the clipart or cartoons to sports cards to only depict white characters even on cards of black players.
+It was much more common in this era for all the clipart or cartoons on sports cards to only depict white characters, even on cards of black players.

 After taking the top college and Olympic honors, Bill began to forge out another great career last season.
 As a pro, he uses his talents to block enemy shots and bottle up attacks.
 In the ’56-’57 Playoffs, he set a record for rebounds with 244, while averaging over 13 points per game.1957-58 Topps Bill Russell Rookie card #77

 Bill Russell Rookie Card Value